ardaerendogru/DeMixVPR/README.md

 ## Overview

 This project focuses on visual place recognition and geolocalization using deep learning techniques.
-It implements and experiments with various models, loss functions, and training strategies to improve the accuracy of place recognition across different datasets.
+It implements and experiments with various models, loss functions, and training strategies to improve the accuracy of place recognition across different datasets and introduces DeMixVPR framework.

 ## Table of Contents